sparameswaran/nsx-t-ci-pipeline/README.md

 * Hit unpause on pipeline in the Concourse UI (referred as the web ui endpoint for concourse) or using ```fly -t <target> unpause-pipeline -p <pipeline-name>```
 * Check on progress using `fly ... watch` or `fly-h <build-no>`

+## Updates
+The pipeline has been tested with following version:

+* Ops Mgr 2.1.2
+* NSX-T Tile 2.1.3
+* PAS Tile 2.1.4

+Tweak the versions in the params file.